UMass-Rescue/2025-project-roost-evaluation/README.md

 ## Features

+- **Automatic database cleanup**: Both smoke test and full test suite clean the database and populate it with test images
-- **Automatic database cleanup**: Tests start with a clean database and empty index
+- **Test isolation**: Each test run starts with a fresh database and empty index
 - **CLIP extension support**: HMA configured with CLIP signal type for semantic image matching
 - **Custom endpoints**: Includes `lookup_topk` and `lookup_threshold` endpoints via patch
 - **File logging**: All test output logged to files with minimal terminal noise